newatoms/guides/develop-business/readme.md

 - Future value: Something that could be great someday.
 This can be anything, from a product to a movement or phenomenon.
 This is usually in the form of funding or grants.

-## Perspective
+## Perspective is key when developing products and services

+You can not create growth without valuable products or services and you cant create those without talking to your target audience.

 The perceived value of your product or service directly determines your income.
-This can be the price a user  is willing to pay for your product, the future value of your company for an investor, the effect the government thinks your company might have on the environment, etc..
+This can be the price a user  is willing to pay for your product, the future value of your company to an investor, the effect the government thinks your company might have on the environment, etc..

-No one will ever value something more than what they think it is worth for them.
+No one will ever value something more than what they think it is worth to them.
 The perception of others determines the value of your company and thus your income.
 No exceptions.

 You can not develop your business without understanding the perspective of the others.
 You can't understand others without talking to them.

-## Talking to people
+## Developing new and existing things

 All great ideas start with an assumption.
 This can be as simple as assuming that others are having the same issues, all the way to thinking you know what others need, think and feel.
 Assumptions are not bad, but they can be wrong.
 The only way to make sure your assumptions are valid?
 Testing!